Super Somebodies

 “You mean you’ll be doing what I do while I cook and clean.
 Your music teacher has insulted you and me!” fumed the mother as she marched into the living room, where she plopped on the couch.
 “That school has been treating you like you’re average since you began going there!” she declared.

 Bessy followed her mother.
-“It’s not the school’s fault I’m average,” pointed out Bessy.
+“It’s not the school’s fault I’m average,” claimed Bessy.

 “You just need to keep trying things until you stumble upon your gift!” insisted the mother.

-“My stomach gets queasy when I think I’m supposed to figure out what I’m really good at,” said Bessy, looking for acceptance.
+“My stomach gets queasy when I think I’m supposed to figure out what I’m really good at,” said Bessy.

 The mother ignored Bessy’s concern.
 “Your grades haven’t been good, because I haven’t spent enough time helping you, but that’s going to change,” insisted the mother.